jadecobra/python_tdd_exercises/source/make_tdd/index.rst

 what is next?
 *************************************************************************************

-You have seen me make a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for a project called ``magic`` on any Linux_, MacOS_ and Windows_computers. :ref:`Would you like to test AssertionError next?<what causes AssertionError?>`
+I made a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` for a project called ``magic`` on any Linux_, MacOS_ and Windows_computers. :ref:`Would you like to test AssertionError next?<what causes AssertionError?>`

 -----